180D-FW-2021/Team2/Movenet/README.md

 Current accuracy over 40 samples if 0.675 on my computer without accounting for FPS difference for the last test cases.
 Accuracy is 0.75 accounting for this difference.

+3. Real-time Latency: position_tracking.py

+You can measure the real-time latency in secs/frame for your machine by running the position_tracking script with the latency flag set:

+`python3 position_tracking --latency`

+The average real-time latency per frame will be outputted once the program exits.

+Current MacOS latencies:

+- Without Unity: ~0.0653 secs/frame (15.3 FPS)
+- With Unity: ~0.0715 sec/frame (13.986 FPS)

 ## Resources

 ### Download MoveNet TFLite